Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 &nbsp;&nbsp;&nbsp;a.
 Use filtering when creating requests; <br/>
 &nbsp;&nbsp;&nbsp;b.
 Use closure-queries for a more advanced search.

-Let's dive deeper into each approach to better understand their benefits and limitations.
+Let's dive deeper into each approach to better understand their benefits and limitations:

 #### a.
 Use filtering when creating requests